Long a political pariah, Sinn Fein relishes its breakthrough

 “People want to talk to you about what’s going on in their lives, what’s keeping them up at night and not things that happened 20 or 30 years ago before some people were born,,” said Dolan, who joined the party in 2005.
 “They just want to talk about the future.”

-As some Irish tricolor flags were flown around the count center - a nod to Sinn Fein’s united Ireland ambition - O Snodaigh was left pinching himself.
+As some Irish tricolour flags were flown around the count centre - a nod to Sinn Fein’s united Ireland ambition - O Snodaigh was left pinching himself.

 “It was a slow build with many, many setbacks but I didn’t think it would happen this soon,” he said.